CrazyTim/spin-wheel/README.md

 - [x] Realistic wheel rotation (no easing, just momentum and drag).
 - [x] Resize the canvas automatically to fit inside it's container.
 - [x] Implements `requestAnimationFrame` instead of `setTimeout`.
-- [x] Items can have their own weight.
+- [x] Items can have their own weight (size can be adjusted proportionally).
-- [x] Adjust item labels appearance.
+- [x] Adjust the appearance of individual labels and backgrounds, and apply repeating colour sets.
-- [x] Change item background color.
-- [x] Click region is localised to the shape of the wheel.
 - [x] Callbacks for certain events.
 - [x] Support for clockwise and anticlockwise spinning.
+- [x] Spin the wheel using click-drag/touch-flick.
+- [x] Click region is localised to the shape of the wheel.
 - [x] Setting to allow clicking the wheel to spin it, otherwise you can manually call `spin()`.
 - [x] Draw an image over the canvas (easily themeable).
-- [x] Drag the wheel around to spin it (click/drag or touch/flick).
 - [ ] Realistic pointer that moves when it hits pins on the spinning wheel.
 - [ ] Each item can have its own image.
 - [ ] Display an image on the wheel which will rotate with the wheel.